Hello, and it's me again!

 Hope you too are coping fine and "Staying Alive" like the Bee Gees.

-Anyway, you came here to read about how no money down deals really work so here goes!
+Anyway, you came here to read about how to buy properties with no money down so here are the mechanics and risks of each method.

 There are a couple of ways that this can be achieved ranging from buying properties with built-in profits and gearing up, using other people's funds/names to truly no money down deals that come with other risks.